 Diagnostic11 min read

-Restaurant Operations Closeout Diagnostic for Reviewable Records
+Restaurant Operations Closeout Diagnostic for Easy-to-Check Records

 Marcus Hale, Operations Editor